josephdviviano/epitome/README.md

 + Add epitome/bin to your PATH.
 + Add epitome to your PYTHONPATH.
 + Set `EPITOME_DATA` to point to your MRI data folder.
++ Set `EPITOME_CLONE` to point to a directoy that will contain copies of epitome.
 + Set `SUBJECTS_DIR` to point to the desired freesurfer subjects folder.
 + Check your work using `epitome check`.
 + Create an experiment and some subjects using `epi-folder`.